 The Link is a good place to go if you have questions about classroom technology or would like general support for your computer.
 The MPS is the place to go if you need high-end software or support for doing graphic design or video editing.
 Link staff will frequently refer customers to the MPS to get support for editing video that they recorded with cameras checked out from the Link.

-MPS West is next door to Perkins Library in Old Chem, a short walk from the Link Service Desk, and is available 24/7 with a valid Duke ID card.
+MPS West is next to the Link on Bostock Lower Level 1, and is available whenever the library is open, with a valid Duke ID card.

 Film projects are considered on a case by case basis.
-Please email email@example.com for more information.
-Note that filming is not permitted in the open areas without prior approval, and folks doing filming or photography in those areas will be asked to move.
+Please email firstname.lastname@example.org for more information.
+Note that filming is not permitted in the open areas without prior approval, and folks doing filming or photography in those areas will be asked to stop or move to another area.

 There are 3 rooms in the Link that can accommodate videoconferencing using built-in equipment - Group Study 11, Seminar 1, and Classroom 5.
 Availability of those rooms depends on whether or not the room is booked for a course or event as well as whether or not another videoconference has been requested at the same time.